tlack/xacto/README.md

 - Regular Javascript-style functions instead of SQL or homegrown query languages.
 - No magic or Javascript puffery; simple, concise code, written in a crude but familiar style, with minimal state.
-- Zero dependencies (at least for now).
+- Zero dependencies (at least for now)
+- Not too "objecty" (prototypal inheritance is leading cause of teen suicide)

 ### Speed and brutality